Daniel-J-S/seir-flex-426/src/course-materials/second-language/week-23/day-3/lecture-materials/uploading-images-to-amazon-s3.md

 #### Configure Credentials

-<p style="color:red">Do not ever put your Amazon AWS, or any other secret keys, in your source code!</p>
+<p style="color: crimson;">Do not ever put your Amazon AWS, or any other secret keys, in your source code!</p>

 If you do, and push your code to GitHub, it will be discovered within minutes and could result in a major financial liability!

 Have I scared you?
 Good…

-Let's check out the [**Boto3 docs**](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) to see all the options we have for configuring our AWS credentials in our app.
+Let's check out the [**`boto3` docs**](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) to see all the options we have for configuring our AWS credentials in our app.
 You'll see that there are TONS.

-We'll use this method: [**Environment Variables with specific names**](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#environment-variables).
+We'll use this method: [**environment Variables with specific names**](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#environment-variables).

 <br>
 <br>